 On the front of the machine is a touch screen.
 This makes navigation through settings and options easy, but it’s the direct Wifi connection for network printing that really stands out.
 Print procedures have been expertly thought out, and this makes the Form 2 perfectly suited as a general purpose workhorse rather than a specialist machine that can only be used by the office geek or home expert.

-Size is a major consideration for SLA 3D printer manufacturers who realise that their target audience is small business.
-The 3D Systems ProJet 1200, like the Autodesk Ember, is a small desktop 3D printer ideal for jewellery makers, dentists and electronics manufacturers.
+Oftentimes, size is a major consideration for SLA 3D printer manufacturers who realize that their target audience is small business.
+The 3D Systems ProJet 1200, like the Autodesk Ember, is a small desktop 3D printer ideal for jewelry makers, dentists and electronics manufacturers.